Great for Soups

 - ⅓ cup seeded and finely chopped red bell pepper (capsicum),

 - 15ml (I tablespoon) chopped parsley or coriander (cilantro) if you prefer

 - 125g (½ cup, 4½oz, 8 tablespoons) salted butter, melted

 - 250mls (1cup, 8.5fl oz) milk

 - 15ml (1 tablespoon) sesame seeds

 - Sift the flour, baking powder, and cayenne peppe into a bowl.
 Add the ham, corn, capsicum and parsley.
 Stir to combine and .make a well in the centre of the flour mixture.

-- Spoon mixture into prepared tin.
-Sprinkle muffins with sesame seeds.
+- Spoon mixture evenly into the prepared tin.
+Sprinkle the muffins with sesame seeds.
 Bake 25-30 minutes or until golden.
 Loosen muffin with a flat-bladed knife or spatula and transfer to a wire rack to cool.